Customisable Female Basemesh v2.0 Documentation

 Addon Menu

-At the top of the menu, you can choose to Randomise the Body proportions which will choose random values for everything, or you can choose to Reset them if you want to go back to the default settings.
+At the top of the menu, you can Randomise the body proportions to generate completely new variations, or Reset everything back to the default values at any time.

 Below is a list of all of the body settings and what they do: